ibm-security-verify/webauthn-relying-party-kit-ios/README.md

-# IBM Security Verify WebAuthn Relying Party Kit for iOS
+# IBM Verify WebAuthn Relying Party Kit for iOS

 Deliver Apple Passkey solutions to your users.

 ## Overview

-The IBM Security Verify WebAuthn Relying Party Kit for iOS is the client-side companion to [IBM Security Verify WebAuthn Relying Party Server for Swift](https://github.com/ibm-security-verify/webauthn-relying-party-server-swift) which exposes REST API's hosted in a Docker image.
+The IBM Verify WebAuthn Relying Party Kit for iOS is the client-side companion to [IBM Verify WebAuthn Relying Party Server for Swift](https://github.com/ibm-verify/webauthn-relying-party-server-swift) which exposes REST API's hosted in a Docker image.

 RelyingPartyKit is a lightweight framework that provides the ability for existing users to register their device with Apple Passkey and subsequently sign-in without a password and for new users to sign-up and validate their account.